ralph-e-boy/UIImage-SFSymbols/README.md

 Version 3.0.0 of this library was built against SFSymbols 3.0

+Version 4.0.0 of this library was built against SFSymbols 6.0

-The source is is generated using the shell script in bin/ against the plist found in the SFSymbols App
+The source is generated using the shell script in bin/ against the plist found in the SFSymbols App.

 Adjust format as you see fit, and regenerate the swift by typing "make" from the root directory